Transportation in New York City: Intercity rail

-While rail freight transportation in New York City and Long Island has atrophied (most freight activity takes place in northern New Jersey), the city has more frequent passenger rail service (intercity and commuter) than anywhere else in the nation.
+While rail freight transportation in New York City and Long Island has atrophied with most freight activity now taking place in North Jersey, the city has more frequent passenger rail service, including both intercity and commuter, than any other city or location in the nation.
 Intercity service is provided by Amtrak.
-Fifty-four trains run each day on the busiest route—the Northeast Corridor from New York to Philadelphia.
+Fifty-four trains run each day on the busiest route, the Northeast Corridor from New York City to Philadelphia.
 For trips of less than 500 mi to other Northeastern cities, Amtrak is often cheaper and faster than air travel.
-Amtrak accounts for 47% of all non-automobile intercity trips between New York and Washington, D.C. and about 14% of all intercity trips (including those by automobile) between those cities.
+Amtrak accounts for 47% of all non-automobile intercity trips between New York City and Washington, D.C. and about 14% of all intercity trips (including those by automobile) between those cities.

 Amtrak's high-speed Acela trains run from New York to Boston and Washington, D.C., via the Northeast Corridor, using tilting technology and fast electric locomotives.
 New York City's Penn Station is the busiest Amtrak station in the United States by annual boardings.
-In 2004 it saw 4.4 million passenger boardings, more than double the next busiest station, Union Station in Washington, D.C.
+In 2004, Acela had 4.4 million passenger boardings, more than double the second-busiest station, Union Station in Washington, D.C.
 It was expanded with a new concourse in 2017, and waiting hall in 2021.

 Overnight trains connect New York City with Chicago (where numerous connections are available to the west coast services), Atlanta, New Orleans, and Miami.
 There are two daily trains to Miami, one daily train to Charlotte, and one daily train to Savannah.
-Chicago is connected with New York City by two trains: one runs daily via Upstate New York and Cleveland, while another runs three times a week on a longer route via Cincinnati.
+Chicago is connected with New York City by two trains: one runs daily via the Empire Corridor through Upstate New York and Cleveland, while another runs three times a week on a longer route via the Northeast Corridor & Cincinnati.
 Major destinations with frequent service include Albany, Baltimore, Boston, Harrisburg, Philadelphia, Providence, and Washington, D.C.
 There are also international daily trains to Toronto and Montreal in Canada, via the Empire Corridor to Albany and points west.